-Cooling Operation
+Cooling & Heating Operation

-This product utilizes either a standard indoor thermostat or Observer $^{\rm \tiny M}$ Communicating Wall Control.
-With a call for cooling, the outdoor fan and compressor are energized.
+This product utilizes either a standard indoor thermostat or Observer TM Communicating Wall Control.
+With a call for cooling, the outdoor fan, reversing valve, and compressor are energized.
 When the cooling demand is satisfied, the compressor and fan will shut off.
+The reversing valve will remain energized until the control board power is removed or a call for heating is initiated.

-NOTE: The outdoor fan motor will continue to operate for one minute after compressor shuts off, when the outdoor ambient is greater than or equal to $100^{\circ}F$ (37.78°C).
+NOTE: The outdoor fan motor will continue to operate for one minute after compressor shuts off, when the outdoor ambient is greater than or equal to 100°F (37.78°C).